cutaway-security/ics-summit-2025-osint-workshop/task4.md

 For this workshop we are going to be using SpiderFoot to conduct an automated review of the target, as selected in [Task 3](task3.md).
 The SpiderFoot tools is very flexible and can be configured to run comprehensive or less intense information gathering activities.
 To limit the impact on the identified target we will be using the tool's `Passive scan` technique.

 The following examples will be examples of how to run the SpiderFoot tool in Kali.
 If the tool is not installed on your Kali VM you can follow the [Kali instructions for the installation](https://www.kali.org/tools/spiderfoot/){:target="_blank"}.
 Of course, you do not need to use Kali.
 If you have your own system with SpiderFoot installed, or you are [running SpiderFot using a Docker container](https://github.com/smicallef/spiderfoot/blob/master/Dockerfile){:target="_blank"}, the steps should be the same, or similar, on your preferred version.
+Instructions for [installing in Microsoft Windows](#)

 ### Running SpiderFoot in Kali